 This was partly because he didn’t like it but also because no one in the world was interested in knowing that a human being still existed under the label of ‘girlfriend’.
 I had also committed the crime of dating someone younger than me and living with him before marriage so I was made to feel like I should be grateful I was not getting whipped in the street.
 My only outings beyond shopping for vegetables and domestic chores were the fortnightly Open Mics where I was grudgingly tolerated so long as I played the adoring/subservient audience.

-On one such Monday, I waited all day for evening to come.
+On one such Monday, I waited all day for the evening to come.
 It had been a very difficult few days, struggling to cope with his family’s ‘Hum to ladkewale hain’ misbehaviour, his gaslighting abuse and my own financial worries (I couldn’t work but all expenses were still split in half).
 We left in total silence and walked to the road.
 As he hailed a cab, I said, “Wait” — the first thing that had been said all evening.
-I turned and bought this flower from a seller on the road.
+I turned and bought flowers from a seller on the road.
 He raised his eyebrows, smirked and then fell silent, probably deciding to save his barbs for his rap set coming up later.

 So when Iza Viola smiled at me and lifted her camera, I held out the flower to her.
 Always make room for the flowers.

 Here’s what AI tells me about abuse: Abuse refers to the act of treating someone with cruelty, violence, or mistreatment, often resulting in physical, emotional, or psychological harm.
 It can take various forms, including but not limited to physical abuse, emotional or psychological abuse, sexual abuse, financial abuse, and verbal abuse.
 Abuse can occur in relationships, families, institutions, or any other social setting.
 It is important to create awareness, support survivors, and work towards preventing and addressing abuse.